IBM-Blockchain-Archive/marbles/tutorial_part1.md

 ```

 Note that the `chaincode.query.read()` will call the `Query()` function in our chaincode.
-This function is not listed in `Run()` because it not an invocation.
+This function is not listed in `Invoke()` because it not an invocation.
 The code for my `Query()` and `read()` is listed below:

 __Query()__